 Made at IAE

 “A true product of the University of Montpellier.”
 That’s how Emmanuel Houzé describes himself.
-It must be said that the new director ofthe IAE has been with the university for 28 years now:“I arrived in 1993, when the Richter campus opened,” recallsProfessor, who heads the Information Systems Management program.
-He stumbled into this field“by chance” after starting out in a DEUG A program, where mathematics, physics, and chemistry didn’t really spark his interest.
+It’s worth noting that the new director ofthe IAE has been with the university for 28 years now:“I arrived in 1993, when the Richter campus opened,” recallsProfessor, who heads the Information Systems Management program.
+He stumbled upon this field“by chance” after starting out in a DEUG A program, where he didn’t really find mathematics, physics, and chemistry all that exciting.
 He then discovered management and specialized in information systems.
-“It’s a field that began to emerge in the 1970s and seeks to better understand the challenges involved in deploying information technology within companies,” explains the specialist.
+“It’s a field that began to emerge in the 1970s and seeks to better understand the challenges involved in deploying information technology in businesses,” explains the specialist.

 Pioneer

-Emmanuel Houzé devoted his master’s thesis to this field at the IAE under the guidance of Robert Reix, the founder of IAE Montpellier,“a truly inspiring professor!
+Emmanuel Houzé devoted his DEA at the IAE to this field under the guidance of Robert Reix, the founder of IAE Montpellier,“a fascinating professor!
 He was the one who helped popularize information systems management in France.”
-In 2000, the then-student defended his doctoral thesis on virtual teams in information systems management,“a topic that is highly relevant today given the pandemic, which has led to a surge in remote work.”
+In 2000, as a student, he defended his doctoral dissertation on virtual teams in information systems management,“a topic that is highly relevant today, given the pandemic, which has led to an explosion in the use of remote work.”

-After completing his dissertation, Emmanuel Houzé became an associate professor in 2001 at a laboratory that would later become Montpellier Research Management, and he continued his work at the IAE.
+After completing his dissertation, Emmanuel Houzé became an associate professor in 2001 at a research lab that would later become Montpellier Research Management, and he continued his work at the IAE.
 At the time, the young researcher, in collaboration with La Poste, launched the IAE’s first apprenticeship program.“We had 10 apprentices back then; today we have 364, and we work with three apprentice training centers.”
-Why the work-study program?“Because students’ entry into the workforce depends on both academic training and vocational training; we need to find the right balance between the two.”A balance that has clearly been achieved, as IAE Montpellier now boasts a 90% employment rate six months after graduation.
+Why a work-study program?“Because students’ transition into the workforce depends partly on academic training and partly on vocational training; we need to find the right balance between the two.”A balance that has clearly been achieved, since IAE Montpellier now boasts a 90% employment rate six months after graduation.

 International Responsibilities

 Since 2017, this international investment has also included the management of the Erasmus Capacity Building program known as Gecko.
-A program designed to improve the employability of engineering students by equipping them with managerial skills in the Philippines, Indonesia, and Thailand—"countries that do not include many management courses in their engineering curricula."
-For Emmanuel Houzé, international projects are“vital.”Vital but time-consuming: with an average of 7 or 8 international trips outside the European Union each year,Professor —or rather spent before the onset of Covid—a great deal of time on airplanes.
+This program aims to improve the employability of engineering students by equipping them with managerial skills in the Philippines, Indonesia, and Thailand—"countries that do not include many management courses in their engineering curricula."
+For Emmanuel Houzé, international projects are“vital.”Vital but time-consuming: with an average of 7 or 8 international trips outside the European Union each year,Professor —or rather, spent before the onset of the COVID-19 pandemic—a great deal of time on airplanes.

 A routine he will have to set aside for the next five years due to a lack of time.
 Elected director of the IAE on June 21, Emmanuel Houzé will take office on September 14, having previously served as deputy director of the IAE from 2007 to 2016 and again in 2020.
 “I wanted to make a modest contribution to the IAE, where I have received so much; it was a logical next step.”

-A new adventure driven by a desire to innovate, particularly by taking a major step forward in digitalization.“I want to move toward innovative educational models by offering a program that combines in-person, distance, and asynchronous learning, in order to provide greater flexibility.
-To do this, we need to understand the current changes that are altering the needs of our audiences.
+A new adventure driven by a desire to innovate, particularly by taking a major step forward in digitalization.
+“I want to move toward innovative educational models by offering a program that combines in-person, distance, and asynchronous learning to provide greater flexibility.
+To do this, we need to understand the current changes that are altering the needs of our students.
 If we’ve managed to roll out this model in five years, then it will be a success.”
 See you in 2026…